 Procedure for Reporting

-The law provides protection for the reporting staff member.
-All staff members are to report to the student's principal who, in turn, shall make an oral report to Children's Protection Service or the local law enforcement agency.
-The staff member is not relieved of the obligation to report to one of the above agencies unless a report has already been filed to the best of the individual's belief (I.C.
+A Corporation employee is not relieved of the obligation to report to one of the above agencies unless a report already has been filed to the best of the individual’s belief (I.C.
 31-33-5).

-It is the responsibility of the Children's Protection Service to investigate possible abuse and/or neglect and prepare a written report within forty-eight (48) hours.
+It is the responsibility of DCS to investigate possible abuse and/or neglect and prepare a written report within forty-eight (48) hours.
 School personnel should not pressure the child to divulge information regarding any injury or other circumstances surrounding the abuse and/or neglect.
-The school need not provide that abuse and/or neglect exists before reporting.
-They need only suspect that abuse and/or neglect has or is currently occurring.
+The Corporation need not provide that abuse and/or neglect exists before reporting.
+They need only suspect that abuse and/or neglect has occurred or currently is occurring.

 Investigation of Child Abuse or Neglect

 Investigators who seek to interview a student who is suspected victim of abuse or neglect must make the request to the principal who shall determine from the investigator whether or not it is appropriate to notify the student's parents.
 If it is appropriate, the principal should notify the parents of the time and place of the impending interview.